-I’ve said often that the character is one of the main elements of a story that guides reader reaction/involvement.
+Today I want to talk about the inciting incident and character buy-in of said incident.
+I’ve said often that complex characters are what help to guide reader reaction/involvement.
 We look to characters to assess how we should be reacting, what we should believe, whether or not we should get invested.
 That’s what makes unreliable narrators so tricky–by the very nature of fiction, we, as readers, rely on the characters for a lot of our cues.

 Let’s run with the dinosaur example, and I’m going to tell you a few issues that I’ve noticed when character buy-in isn’t accomplished as thoughtfully as it can be.
 The first issue is vacillation or flip-flopping.
 The second issue I’ll call “characterization friction.”

-Another issue here is that you’ve created a character who may clash with the overall plot, especially when it comes to buying in.
+Another issue here is that you’ve created a character who may clash with the overall plot, especially when it comes to buying in to the inciting incident.
 If your super hippie-dippy out-there character refuses to believe that auras are taking over people’s bodies (the first example to come to mind, and it’s super lame, my apologies!), that strikes me as less likely.
 If that same character jumps into it and says, “This is super weird but I’m going along for the ride,” then I’m more likely to join her, because your characterization matches how she’s clicking into the story.

 If you have an overly analytical, scientifically minded kid who is thrust into the dinosaur plot, and they jump into the deep end right away, there’s friction there for me.
 This character might need more proof, they might need to establish their own version of the truth before they can suspend disbelief.
 Long story short, characterization should be consistent with buy-in style, and without vacillating for too long.

 This seems pretty self-explanatory, but I’m seeing some dissonance here as of late.
-What’s the moment your protagonist buys in?
+What’s the moment your protagonist buys in to the inciting incident?
 Is it decisive?
 Is their willingness to believe your story fast or slow?
 Is there flip-flopping?
 This moment is very important, because it’s guiding your reader, too.